Jinn in Islam ┇Jinn Powers & Abilities┇Types of Jinn┇Possession┇Shaytan┇Black Magic┇Ruqya┇ Shaitan

 Jinn do not have unlimited power in the same manner that God does; therefore, their powers are limited.
 The average Jinn is stronger than the average man, although specific men can be stronger than certain Jinn.
 Jinn can teleport from one place to another and travel at the speed of light.
 Whereas Jinn have several powers that humans do not possess, mankind possesses more wisdom overall.
 Jinn also have their own varieties of animals and beasts.

-Jinn are divided into different varieties.
+Types of Jinn: Jinn are divided into different varieties and types.
 Some have wings and fly in the air, some exist as snakes and dogs, and some Jinn are Earthbound beings who live and attach themselves to people and objects in our world.
 Disbelieving Jinn (Shayateen) whisper evil thoughts into people’s minds and constantly try to divert man from the path of righteousness.
 Some Jinn constantly instills doubts in human minds.
 Jinn can make humans think certain thoughts, leading them to misidentify these thoughts as their own notions.
 Jinn can make us dream certain things.
 The strongest, evilest variety of Jinn is called Ifrit, and they are rare.

 Unbelieving Jinn that can be found in ruins and filthy locales like bathrooms and garbage dumps.
 They also reside in deserted and isolated areas like graveyards and deserts.
 Jinn can reveal themselves to people and take on different forms, which they do to terrify humans.
 Whereas Jinn possesses certain powers unique only to them, we humans possess far more intellect and wisdom.
 Humankind should not fear Jinn any more than they would fear a snake or a wild dog.
 It has been reported that animals are capable of seeing Angels and Jinn.
 Our Prophet narrated when a rooster sees an angel, it crows and when a donkey brays it is seeing a Jinn.